 I happen to be just a tiny bit obsessed with the undead.
-My husband has gotten me zombie books, my best friend a zombie garden gnome… Needless to say with Halloween rolling around I needed to make something related to zombies.
+I love to watch zombie movies!
+Needless to say with Halloween rolling around I needed to make something related to zombies.
 In comes the idea for inanimate objects turned into zombies and out rolls my tutorial for undead candles:

 Supplies for the Zombie Apocalypse:

 Candles: White or suitably decaying flesh color